kanokarob/Dragonkind-Evolved/README.md

 - Perches more often
 - Breath Clouds give Poison + Slowness
 - Breath Clouds don't dissipate until the fight ends
+- Converts the ground to Warped Wart Blocks and Warped Hyphae as it flies
 - Only appears at Fledgeling and Ferocious+ difficulty

 **Sculk Dragon**